Are you addicted to shopping?

 - Go to a shopping centre but do not take your credit card or any cash.
 You’re not going to be buying anything.

-- Do a spot of window shopping and look at all the cool things you want.
+- Look at all the cool things you want.
 Don’t just look though, perceive the items mindfully.
 Pay close attention to their every detail, looking at the colours, the shapes and so on.
 This is a great opportunity to practice mindfulness.

-- Every ten minutes make sure to focus on your breathing.
+- At times you will feel dissatisfied because you want to buy something.
+Just focus on your breath.
 Count to ten breaths and then continue the exercise.

-Practice this exercise for one hour and you will learn a great deal about yourself and also will cure your shopping addiction, if you have one.
+Shopaholics, make sure to practice this exercise for one hour and you will learn a great deal about yourself and also will cure your shopping addiction.